Stages of Hearing Loss

 Over the past 40 years, Canary Hearing has helped countless patients take control of their hearing impairment by offering hearing aids, assistive listening devices, and additional hearing services that help our clients hear better than ever.
-From our offices in Easton and Annapolis, we are able to serve patients throughout Maryland, including the Eastern Shore and Anne Arundel County.
+From our office in Annapolis, we are able to serve patients throughout Maryland, including the Eastern Shore and Anne Arundel County.
 In the course of working with thousands of patients, we have observed the following stages of hearing loss:

 Other people notice our hearing loss before we do

 It is common for other people to be affected by your hearing loss before you notice it.
 When your hearing begins to change, you’ll gradually turn the television up higher than what is comfortable for others.
 You’ll start asking those around us to repeat because it sounds like they are mumbling.

 Eventually, we begin to notice the effects of hearing loss

 At some point, it dawns on you that you don’t enjoy going out with others as much as you used to.
 Noisy restaurants make it difficult to hear what others are saying.
 You may even have been embarrassed by not being able to hear a waitress talk about the specials of the day.
 The television is up even louder, but sometimes you still miss things.

 “It’s not that bad yet, I can still hear what I want to hear”